-LABEL LABEL DESCRIPTION Active Select this option to enable DiffServ on the switch.
+LABEL DESCRIPTION Active Select this option to enable DiffServ on the switch.
 Port This field displays the index number of a port on the switch.
 Active Select this option to enable DiffServ on the port.
+Apply Click Apply to save the changes.
+Cancel Click Cancel to start configuring this screen again.